con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > grags chen snyan grags chen po ste/ /
 > snang ba chen po gsal ba che/ /

-The holder of the great weapon of wisdom,
+The holder of the mighty sword of wisdom,
 The foremost goad for taming great afflictions,
-Of great glory, possessing great renown,
+His glory great, possessing great renown,
-With brightness great, with lustre most supreme, (34)
+His brightness great, with lustre most supreme, (34)

 * For *mahāprajñāyudhadharaḥ*, the ancient translation evidently *mahā°* with *yudha*.
 The Kangyur translation connects it with *prajñā*, whereas VV connects it with *dhara*.